microsoft/DataOps/Python/azureml-pipeline-databricks/README.md

 your Azure AD tenant, or receive the ID and secret of a service principal from your Azure AD Administrator.
 That principal must have 'Contributor' permissions on the subscription.

+### Create a storage account for the Terraform state

+Create an Azure storage account.
+In the storage account, create a storage container named `terraformstate`.

 ### Create a Variable Group for your Pipeline